Russian battleship Petropavlovsk (1894): Sinking

 A Japanese depiction of the sinking of Petropavlovsk.
 The original caption reads: "Picture of the Eighth Attack on Port Arthur.
 The Flagship of Russia Was Destroyed by the Torpedo of Our Navy and Admiral Makaroff Drowned."

 Having failed to blockade or bottle up the Russian squadron at Port Arthur by sinking blockships in the harbor's channel, Tōgō formulated a new plan.
 Ships were to mine the entrance to the harbor and then lure the Russians into the minefield in the hopes of sinking a number of Russian warships.
 Covered by four detachments of torpedo boat destroyers, the minelayer Koru-Maru began to lay a minefield near the entrance to Port Arthur on the night of 31 March.
 The Japanese were observed by Makarov, who believed that they were Russian destroyers which he had ordered to patrol that area.

 Early on the morning of 13 April, the Russian destroyer Strashnii fell in with four Japanese destroyers in the darkness while on patrol.
 Once her captain realized his mistake, the Russian ship attempted to escape but failed after a Japanese shell struck one of her torpedoes and caused it to detonate.
 By this time the armored cruiser had sortied to provide support, but it was only able to rescue five survivors before a Japanese squadron of protected cruisers attacked.
 Escorted by three protected cruisers, Makarov led Petropavlovsk and her sister out to support Bayan, while ordering the rest of the First Pacific Squadron to follow as soon as they could.
 In the meantime, the Japanese had reported the Russian sortie to Tōgō, who arrived with all six Japanese battleships.
 Heavily outnumbered, Makarov ordered his ships to retreat and to join the rest of the squadron that was just exiting the harbor.
 After the squadron had united and turned back towards the enemy, about 2 nmi from the shore, Petropavlovsk struck one or more mines at 09:42 and sank almost instantly, taking with her 27 officers and 652 enlisted men, including Makarov and the war artist Vasily Vereshchagin.
 Seven officers and 73 men were rescued.

 Makarov's arrival had boosted the morale of the squadron, and his death dispirited the sailors and their officers.
 His replacement, Rear Admiral Wilgelm Vitgeft, was a career staff officer unsuited to lead a navy at war.
-He did not consider himself a great leader, and his lack of charisma and passivity did nothing to restore the squadron's morale.
+He did not consider himself a great leader, and his passivity and lack of charisma did nothing to restore the squadron's morale.
 A monument was constructed in Saint Petersburg in 1913 to honor Makarov after Japanese divers identified his remains inside the wreck of Petropavlovsk and gave him a burial at sea.